 Student placements provide hands-on experience in a wide variety of health care and specialty settings, as well as an opportunity for students to consolidate skills, grow confidence, and build knowledge to practice effectively in their field.

-In collaboration with our education partners, we work to connect students to learning opportunities in a wide variety of health care areas and communities across the region.
+Working closely with post secondary institutions, Student Practice Education works to connect students to clinical learning opportunities in diverse health care settings and communities across the region.

 Northern Health follows the BC Student Practice Education Guidelines and considers placement requests in priority from local, provincial, national, and international public and private educational institutions, other agencies, and non-affiliated individuals.
 All requests for student placements must be submitted through HSPnet.
 Please do not contact our facilities or staff directly to request student placement opportunities.

-An affiliation agreement is required between the health authority and the educational institution associated with the learning in order to accept placement requests.
+An affiliation agreement is required between the health authority and the educational institution associated with the learning to accept placement requests.

 For more information please contact our team at studentpractice@northernhealth.ca or review our Student Placement Process with HSPnet.